micro222/chatbot/README.md

 * Its database relies on a classification of basic knowledge
 * It uses templates to interpret sentences
 * Only certain types of words are allowed to fit in the templates
-* It starts out with simple features and is expandable
 * ID numbers are used identify specific members of a category, usually people could also be pets, buildings database entries start with a number sign followed by the id number* Will expect to know who it's talking to
 * Will remember elements of conversations
 * Will try to use people to expand it's knowledge